Requirements for Non-Psychology Majors

 Unfortunately, no. Community college coursework is considered lower division; therefore, only PSY 100, 210, 220, and 241 may be taken at a community college.
 Click here for list of community college equivalency numbers for PSY 100, 210, 220 and 241.

 Are the GRE tests needed to take Psychology courses through Open University?

 When do I take the GREs and which tests are required?

 The GRE tests are not required to take Psychology lower and upper division coursework through Open University.
 You will not need to take the General GRE tests (Verbal, Quantitative, Analytical writing) until you are ready to apply to one of our master’s programs.
 Please be sure, however, that you take the General tests at least 1 1/2 months prior to the deadline for the master’s program you are applying to – it can take 2-5 weeks for results to be sent to the university.
 The Psychology Subject test is not required for the CSULB Psychology department’s master’s programs – only the General tests.

 What else should I do to prepare for application to one of the Master’s programs?

-You will be expected to have psychology research experience; this is obtained by assisting one or more psychology professors with their research.
+You will be expected to have psychology research experience for both the MAPR and MSHF programs; this is obtained by assisting one or more psychology professors with their research.
 To work in a professor’s lab, a suggested strategy would be to ask a professor with whom you’ve taken a course (and done well in) if he/she would be able to take you into his/her lab.
 Having research experience demonstrates to master’s program selection committees that you have a first hand knowledge of what is involved with psychological research.
 Also, it allows you to request letters of recommendation from these professors.

 It it highly recommended that you prepare for the GRE General tests in advance.